160 Years of Sykes Pumps

 Blog Live Feed

-Sykes introduces latest edition of popular pump guide
+Introducing the latest edition of Sykes’ popular pump guide

 We are pleased to announce that our new pump pocket books are now ready for distribution to customers, providing up-to-date information on our product range and accessories.
 With simplicity and convenience in mind, the guide’s layout has been modified and improved to cleanly display the key features and specifications of every unit in our hire ...Download Case Study